MPATGM: Development

 DRDO started work on a man-portable version of the Nag missile in 2015.
 The Ministry of Defence (MoD) sanctioned the official development of the MPATGM on 27 January 2015 with probable completion date around 26 July 2018 at a cost of ₹73.46 crore.

 On 20 December 2017, India cancelled a major deal for acquiring the Israeli Spike (ATGM) in favour of the DRDO MPATGM, after deciding that no technology transfer was needed to develop the MPATGM.
 However, India reauthorized the deal in January 2018 during a visit of Israeli prime minister Benjamin Netanyahu to India.
 This deal was cancelled again in June 2019 after DRDO promised to deliver the MPATGM by 2021.
 However, the Indian Army bought a limited number of Spike (ATGM) to cater for their immediate needs until the MPATGM is ready for induction.
 MPATGM user trials were planned to be complete by 2020 but were postponed due to the COVID-19 pandemic.
 On induction, the MPATGM will replace second generation MILAN and 9M113 Konkurs ATGMs with the infantry, parachute, and special forces.

 In collaboration with Bharat Dynamics, defense startup Tonbo Imaging is developing an uncooled lightweight infrared seeker that does not require a cryogenic compressor.
 The seeker has integrated real-time target identification and edge AI image processing to assist the missile in orienting itself toward the most vulnerable area of a target.

+The Imaging Infrared (IIR) Homing Seeker, all-electric Control Actuation System, Fire Control System, tandem warhead, propulsion system and high performance sighting system were developed by different integral laboratories of DRDO including Research Centre Imarat (RCI), Terminal Ballistics Research Laboratory (TBRL), High Energy Materials Research Laboratory (HEMRL) and Instruments Research and Development Establishment (IRDE).
+Meanwhile, the Thermal Target System was developed by Defence Laboratory, Jodhpur which is being used to simulate the target tank to test the missile system.

+The Defence Acquisition Council (DAC) of India's Defence Ministry cleared multiple procurement projects including that of MPATGM systems for the Indian Army on 3 July 2026.

 Production facility

 The MPATGM will be manufactured by Bharat Dynamics at a facility located in Bhanoor, Telangana.
 This facility was inaugurated on 29 September 2018.
+Another Development cum Production Partner is Bharat Electronics.